 If you see yourself, you're set!
 If not, make adjustments.
 Click Camera Settings

-Set up an audio device for Skype for Business - Instructional & Video
+Set up an audio device for Skype for Business - Instructional & Videoczbserarswwsysfstzfbtcxearfe

 Set up a video device for Skype for Business - Instructional & Video

-Create a Skype for Business Meeting/Conference Call Start or restart Outlook if this is the first time using Skype for business.
-Open your Calendar.
+Set up a Skype for Business meeting/conference call: Open your Calendar.
 Click New Skype Meeting

 Just as you would for any other meeting enter recipients, time, date, and location.
 You can type in meeting details above the dotted line.